laurieroy/rails6-finance-tracker/README.md

 * Add self-referential association for friends
 * Update nav dropdown friends to show a list of friends, build list
 * Add search friends functionality
+	* Build form
+	* Create search partial

 To download and use this app:

-Fork app.
+Clone app.
 Run `bundle install` to install the gems.
 In app/models/stock.rb, replace [:sandbox_api_key] with your new publishable key.
 If you are using the sandbox (free tier) leave the endpoint as is.
 If you are using a paid tier, switch out the endpoint following the #.

 SIGN UP FOR THE IEX API:
 https://iexcloud.io/s/3856afef